xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/inline.md

+Indicates whether the member is declared as inline.

 ## Signature

 ```typescript
 inline?: boolean | undefined;
 ```

+## Remarks

+Boolean flag indicating that the member is defined inline, suggesting to the compiler that calls should be expanded in place rather than using function call mechanisms.
+This affects performance and linking.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>